-Note: Kihaa means young coconut
+Did you know; Kihaa means young coconut

 A Look Around the Property

 We were staying in one of Kihaa’s reserve beach villas.
 Approaching it from the one of the tracks that leads around the island, it was hard to tell what was inside.
 What a pleasant surprise, it was huge!
-The king size bed was incredibly tempting after our overnight flight, but we resisted and pulled down the mosquito nets ready for the evening.
+The king size bed was incredibly tempting after our overnight flight.
+But we resisted and pulled down the mosquito nets ready for the evening.

 Looking around the room, each new little touch made me squeal a teeny tiny bit.
 I loved that there was a can of Raid in the cupboard just in case you need to defeat an insect foe.
-The tea selection was really very good for in room facilities and if you like cold drinks, there’s Coke, Sprite and beer in the fridge, and drinking water to put in there too.
+The tea selection was really very good for in room facilities.
+If you like cold drinks, there’s Coke, Sprite and beer in the fridge, and drinking water to put in there too.
 Even better than that, was the bottle of bubbly on the table.
 That got quite a big squeal!

 We had several places to lounge other than the bed.
 On the side was a reading nook covered in cushions, a table with two chairs and a garden furniture suite outside.
 A few steps through the foliage and we had our very own sunbeds on a fabulous beach.